joeshope/deactivate-reactivate-all-projects/README.md

 1. Clone this repository locally

-2. Define your Snyk API token (You can find your token in your [General Account Settings](https://app.snyk.io/account) after you login to Snyk.)
+2. (Optional) Define your Snyk API token (You can find your token in your [General Account Settings](https://app.snyk.io/account) after you login to Snyk.)
 <pre><code>export SNYK_TOKEN={API_TOKEN}</code></pre>

 3. Install required pip packages